Britney Spears’ Fans Worried About Her Safety After Instagram Post Ahead Of Today’s Court Hearing

 “Britney I love you and I’m praying tomorrow is in your favor!
 You deserve freedom!” one Instagram user wrote.

 The singer has a massive following of over 25.6 million admirers.
-The photo and caption sparked a frenzy with over 233,000 comments and 6,677 comments.
+The photo and caption sparked a frenzy with over 233,000 likes and 6,677 comments.
 The Inquisitr recently reported that her vocal fan base also thought that she was in danger two weeks ago after a very strange social media post.